SiliconLabs/wiseconnect/examples/snippets/wlan/http_otaf_twt/readme.md

 - Certificate Loading
   - The **[sl_net_set_credential()](https://docs.silabs.com/wiseconnect/3.0.13/wiseconnect-api-reference-guide-nwk-mgmt/net-credential-functions#sl-net-set-credential)** API expects the certificate in the form of a linear array.
 Convert the pem certificate into a linear array form using the python script provided in the SDK `<SDK>/resources/scripts/certificate_script.py`.

-  - For example : If the certificate is ca-certificate.pem, enter the command in the following way:
+  - For example: If the certificate is ca-certificate.pem, enter the command in the following way:
    `python certificate_script.py ca-certificate.pem`
    - The script will generate ca-certificate.pem in which one linear array named ca-certificate contains the certificate.

   - Root CA certificate needs to be converted as mentioned above.

-  - After the conversion, place the converted file in `<SDK>/resources/certificates/` path and include the certificate file in ``app.c``.
+  - After the conversion, place the converted file in the `<SDK>/resources/certificates/` path and include the certificate file in ``app.c``.

 - For HTTPS Apache server